 - “If something can go wrong for me, it will.”

 Researchers who study optimism have found that our answers to questions like these have a wide variety of consequences.
 More optimistic people—those who more strongly agree with example #1—tend to have higher well-being, better health, and may even be more successful.
 Optimism is an important aspect of positive psychology (an area of psychology that looks at how individuals can become happier).
-Previously, I’ve written about how positive emotions benefit us, and in future posts I’ll discuss how positive psychology can help us to be more resilient in times of stress.
+Researchers studying psychology have investigated how positive emotions benefit us, why we should focus on our strengths instead of dwelling on perceived weaknesses, and how positive psychology can help us to be more resilient in times of stress.
 In today’s post, I’ll review what optimism is, explain its potential benefits, discuss whether pessimism can ever be beneficial, and suggest ways that more pessimistic people can work to cultivate optimism.

 Studies have found that, on average, people tend to be more optimistic than pessimistic.
 Psychologists see optimism as a personality trait—in other words, something that is relatively stable and consistent over time.
 However, studies measuring people’s optimism levels at different time points have found that, although there is some stability in optimism levels over time, it also appears that some people change—becoming either more or less optimistic as time passes.

 Researchers often measure optimism and pessimism with the Life Orientation Test.
 Participants are asked whether they agree with items measuring optimism and pessimism (including the example sentences I used at the beginning of this article).
 If you’re interested in learning your level of optimism, you can take a short quiz here.

 Does seeing the world through rose-colored glasses end up benefitting us?
 Psychologists studying this question have looked at whether having higher levels of optimism is related to better physical and mental health.
 Although there are some exceptions, most studies of optimism have shown that being optimistic is actually good for us: optimists have better mental health and may even live longer.